Introduction to Stokes structures: Applications of the Riemann-Hilbert correspondence to holonomic distributions

 \chapter{Applications of the Riemann-Hilbert correspondence to holonomic distributions}

-\begin{sommaire} To any holonomic $\cD$-module on a Riemann surface $X$ is associated its Hermitian dual, according to M\ptbl Kashiwara \cite{Kashiwara86} (see also \cite{Bjork93}).
-We revisit the proof given in \cite[\S II.3]{Bibi97} that the Hermitian dual is also holonomic.
-As an application, we make explicit the local expression of a holonomic distribution, following \cite{Bibi06a}.
+\begin{sommaire} To any holonomic $\cD$-module on a Riemann surface $X$ is associated its Hermitian dual, according to M\ptbl Kashiwara.
+We give a proof that the Hermitian dual is also holonomic.
+As an application, we make explicit the local expression of a holonomic distribution, that is, a distribution on $X$ (in Schwartz' sense) which is solution to a nonzero holomorphic differential equation on $X$.
 The conclusion is that working with $C^\infty$ objects hides the Stokes phenomenon. \end{sommaire}